 - Suicide - Most life insurance policies list suicide as an exclusion.
-For whole life insurance policies, insurance companies will typically not pay out a death benefit if the insured person commits suicide within two years after the purchase of the policy.
-For term life policies, most insurance companies will issue a refund of the premiums that have been paid to the beneficiary but will not pay out a death benefit.
+Insurance companies will typically not pay out a death benefit if the insured person commits suicide within two years after the purchase of the policy.
+However, beneficiaries may receive a refund of the premiums that have been paid.

 - Dangerous activity - Some term life insurance policies include dangerous activities in their list of exclusions.
 Dangerous activities can include anything from rock climbing to SCUBA diving to hang gliding.

-- Aviation - Typically, insurance companies will not pay out a death benefit if you die in a private plane crash.
-However, most (if not all) insurance companies still pay out your death benefit if you die in a commercial plane crash.
+- Aviation - Typically, insurance companies may not pay out a death benefit if you die in a private plane crash.
+However, most (if not all) insurance companies may pay out your death benefit if you die in a commercial plane crash.

 - Act of war - This "common" life insurance exclusion isn't as common as it was before the 1970s, but you should still check your policy to see if it is included.
-This exclusion means that if your death is the result of war, the insurance company does not have to pay out the death benefit.
+This exclusion means that if your death is the result of war, the insurance company may pay out the death benefit.

 Of course, not all life insurance policies have the same exclusions, so you'll need to check with your insurance provider to know exactly what your exclusions are.
 Other life insurance exclusions include:

-- Misstatement of age - If you lie about your age to your policy provider, they will not pay out your death benefit when you die.
+- Misstatement of age - If you lie about your age to your policy provider, they may not pay out your death benefit when you die.

 - Contestable period - Most insurance policies have a contestable period in which they can view the underwriting of the policy and determine whether or not information was misrepresented or withheld.
 If they find something, they may not have to pay out the death benefit.